Duplex (building): US

 In dense areas like Manhattan and downtown Chicago, a duplex or duplex apartment refers to a maisonette, a single dwelling unit spread over two floors connected by an indoor staircase.
 Similarly, a triplex apartment refers to an apartment spread out over three floors.
-These properties can be quite expensive and include the most expensive property in Manhattan as of 2006 (according to Forbes Magazine), a triplex atop The Pierre hotel.
-In this context, an apartment locating on one floor only may be called a simplex.
+These properties can be quite expensive and include the most expensive property in Manhattan as of 2006 (according to Forbes magazine), a triplex atop The Pierre hotel.
+In this context, an apartment located on only one floor may be called a simplex.

 UK

 In the United Kingdom, the term duplex is sometimes used by property professionals such as architects and estate agents and refers only to a flat or apartment on two floors connected by an inner staircase though many newer apartments have open-plan designs including mezzanines.
-The far more commonly used term is 'maisonette' meaning two houses split horizontally like a flat but with its own separate door unlike flats that would have an initial shared door.
+The far more commonly used term is 'maisonette' meaning two dwellings split horizontally, like flats, but each with their own separate external door, unlike flats which have a shared external door.

-Canada

-While in most of the world, a Duplex is described by many as an identical two-unit dwelling connected by a common wall.
-In Canada, this description refers to Single-Family Attached Homes that could be sold separately and owned by different owners.
-Most real estate agents define a Duplex as a residential property with rental components, not necessarily identical.
-Most real estate investors take advantage of investing in duplexes, triplexes, or multi-family by generating equity on the property while tenants pay the mortgage.